awsdocs/amazon-sagemaker-developer-guide/doc_source/whatis.md

 If you are a first\-time user of Amazon SageMaker, we recommend that you do the following:

-1. **Read [How Amazon SageMaker Works](how-it-works.md)** – This section provides an overview of Amazon SageMaker, explains key concepts, and describes the core components involved in building AI solutions with Amazon SageMaker\.
+1. **Read [How Amazon SageMaker Works](#how-it-works)** – This section provides an overview of Amazon SageMaker, explains key concepts, and describes the core components involved in building AI solutions with Amazon SageMaker\.
 We recommend that you read this topic in the order presented\.

 1. **[Set Up Amazon SageMaker](gs-set-up.md)** – This section explains how to set up your AWS account and onboard to Amazon SageMaker Studio\.

 1. Amazon SageMaker Autopilot simplifies the machine learning experience by automating machine learning tasks\.
 If you are new to Amazon SageMaker, it provides the easiest learning path\.
 It also serves as an excellent ML learning tool that provides visiblity into the code with notebooks generated for each of the automated ML tasks\.
-For an introduction to its capabilities, see [Use Amazon SageMaker Autopilot to automate model development](autopilot-automate-model-development.md)\.
+For an introduction to its capabilities, see [Automate model development with Amazon SageMaker Autopilot](autopilot-automate-model-development.md)\.
 To get started building, training, and deploying machine learning models, Autopilot provides:
    + [Samples: Explore modeling with Amazon SageMaker Autopilot](autopilot-samples.md)
    + [Videos: Use Autopilot to automate and explore the machine learning process](autopilot-videos.md)
    + [Tutorials: Get started with Amazon SageMaker Autopilot](autopilot-tutorials.md)